Vedanta Resources: India

 In respect of bauxite mines at Lanjigarh, Orissa, public interest litigations were filed in 2004 by Indian non-government organisations led by the People's Union for Civil Liberties to the supreme court sub-committee regarding the potential environmental impact of the mines.
 The Ministry of Environment and Forests received reports from expert organisations and has submitted its recommendations to the supreme court.
 The sub-committee has found "blatant violations" of environmental regulations and grave concerns about the impact of the Niyamgiri mine on both the environment and the local tribal population.
 The committee recommended to the court that mining in such an ecologically sensitive area should not be permitted.

+In July 2025, Vedanta’s plan to clear a vast forestland in Odisha was halted by the Forest Advisory Committee after evidence surfaced that they may have fraudulently obtained consent for their plans from Adivasis and other communities in the area.
+Residents of the villages where Gram Sabhas were held claim Vedanta created and passed false resolutions, making Vedanta's plans in violation of the PESA Act and the Forest Rights Act.

 Human rights

 In February 2010, the Church of England decided to disinvest from the company on ethical grounds.

 The Director of Survival International, Stephen Corry, said, "The Church’s unprecedented and very welcome decision sends a strong signal to companies that trample on tribal peoples' rights: we will not bankroll your abuses.
 Anybody that has shares in Vedanta should sell them today if they care about human rights."

 Vedanta responded by expressing disappointment at the church's actions, and that it is "fully committed to pursuing its investments in a responsible manner, respecting the environment and human rights".

 The NGO Amnesty International has also criticised the company's record on human rights.
 It has said, "[I]t is clear that Vedanta Resources and its subsidiaries [...] have failed to respect the human rights of the people of Lanjigarh and the Niyamgiri Hills" adding, "The proposed bauxite mine [...] threatens the survival of a protected Indigenous community [...]
 However, these risks have been largely ignored and consultation with and disclosure of information to affected communities have been almost non-existent."

 Several shareholders sold their shares because of human rights concerns.
 This includes the Joseph Rowntree Charitable Trust, the Marlborough Ethical Fund, Millfield House Foundation and PGGM.
 The Economic Times criticised the project in an editorial, stating that if the mine goes ahead it will "impoverish a defenceless populace, perhaps to extinction."
 In July 2010, the Chief Secretary of the Indian state of Orissa ordered a new investigation into the rights of the Dongria Kondh tribe affected by Vedanta Resources' bauxite mine, in what Survival International characterised as the "...third major blow to Vedanta in a month".